 They add a nutty & woody flavour similar to cumin & coriander seeds.
 Sesame seeds have a mild, sweet & nutty flavour.
 Moreover, it has a satisfying crunchy taste when eaten whole.
 We will roast them with other spices to bring out a stronger almond-like flavour & fragrance.
-Adding them in curries makes the dish more evident.
+Adding them to curries makes the dish more evident.

 Dry Red Chili

-We need traditional dry red kolhapuri chillies.
+We need traditional dry red Kolhapuri chillies.
 Yes, they are extremely hot.
 That’s the reason why this masala is super teekha in taste.
 Not only this, but any recipe made using this masala powder will be sizzling hot.

 A step further, the red colour of the masala is all due to the fiery dry red chillies.
-Suppose kolhapuri red chillies aren’t available to use the regular ones.
+Suppose Kolhapuri red chillies aren’t available to use the regular ones.

 Mace is an underdog item in this masala powder.
 First, nutmeg is not mace & vice versa, although they come from the same nutmeg tree.
 Nutmeg is the seed, whereas the lacy membrane that surrounds the seed is mace.
 The flavour is sweet, woody & warm, with a mild pungent twist.
 It’s similar to nutmeg.

 In short, mace is soft but not sweet like nutmeg.
 If you observe, the flavour profile of mace is a combination of cinnamon & pepper.
 Okay, now don’t replace mace with nutmeg.
-It’s contradictory with other spices in a curry.
+It’s contradictory to other spices in a curry.